miloszmisiek/scandiweb-react-task/README.md

   - [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.
   - [Grammarly](https://www.grammarly.com/): was used to check grammar and typo errors.
   - [html-react-parser](https://www.npmjs.com/package/html-react-parser): the parser converts an HTML string to one or more React elements.
 Was used to parse HTML elements as React elements in ProductDescriptionPage for product's description data fetched from API.
-  - [eslint](https://eslint.org/): ESLint statically analyzes your code to quickly find problems.
+  - [eslint](https://eslint.org/): ESLint statically analyzes code to quickly find problems.
 Was used to check any linting errors and warning in the code.

 [Back to contents](#contents)